mchl-labs/atenadb-go-driver/README.md

   result := atenaAdmin.CreateUser(username, password)
   ```

-  Returns a `bool` which represents if the operation get successful.
+  Returns a `bool` representing the result of the operation.

   ### Change Password